vikramkannav/HeartRate/source/includes/_users.md

     --------- | ------- | -----------| -----------| -----------
               |         |            |            |
               |         |            |            |

 <aside class="success">status:200 OK</aside>
 <aside class="warning">status:401 Unauthorized.</aside>

 ##Follow

-This API is used to follow by the user.
+This API is used to follow the other user.

+After follow the user he/she can see another user posts.

 ```shell
 curl -X POST \